Mr-Lasagne/freeCodeCamp/Projects/Responsive Web Design/Survey Form Project/README.md

-This is one of the required projects to earn your certification.
+This is one of the required projects to earn my certification.

-For this project, you will build a survey form to collect data from your users.
+For this project, I will build a survey form to collect data from my users.